k0nserv/hugotunius.se/_posts/2016-07-17-implementing-a-linked-list-in-swift.md

 ### Removing

 Let's now add the ability to remove values and nodes from the linked list.
-Here we'll see why `nodeAt` is important to support fast removals.
+Here we'll see why `node(at:)` is important to support fast removals.

 {% highlight swift %}
 extension LinkedList {